 For Immediate Release

 A new addition to the Symposium program this year is a special dinner on Monday, Sept.
-30, honoring more than 60 winners of the 2013 CLO Learning In Practice Awards.
-Sponsored by Saba and Interactive Video Learning, the dinner will feature a keynote address from 2012 CLO of the Year Pat Crull, group vice president and chief learning officer at Time Warner Cable, and after-dinner entertainment by Ken Block and Drew Copeland of the platinum-selling pop group Sister Hazel.
+30, honoring the winners of the 2013 CLO Learning In Practice Awards.
+Sponsored by Saba and Interactive Video Learning, the dinner will feature a keynote address from 2012 CLO of the Year Pat Crull, group vice president and chief learning officer at Time Warner Cable.
+A highly regarded leader in the industry, Crull will share some of the wisdom and insights garnered during her 33-year career, candidly summarizing the highs, lows, joys and disappointments of a lifetime spent in workforce development.
+The celebration will be capped off by an acoustic performance by Ken Block and Drew Copeland of the platinum-selling pop group Sister Hazel.

-For more information and to register for the Fall 2013 CLO Symposium, go to www.CLOmedia.com/symposium.
+For more information and to register for the Fall 2013 CLO Symposium, go to CLOsymposium.com/fall.

 # # #

 MediaTec Publishing Inc. is the largest integrated media company serving the human capital, management and workforce development industries.
 The company's Human Capital Media (HCM) Group publishes Chief Learning Officer, Diversity Executive, Talent Management and Workforce magazines and conducts critical industry research through the Human Capital Media Advisory Group.
 HCM also operates two widely referenced online industry resources, HumanCapitalMedia.com and the interactive Human Capital Media Television (HCM-TV) communications platform.